rubiefawn/remedy/shimmer.md

 ## Ability Scores & Skills

 Ability Scores are numeric values that represent the core capabilities of a creature.
-Base ability scores for a new character can be generated with **2d4🔼 - 1d4**.
+Ability Scores for a new character can be generated by rolling `2d4🔼-1d4` six times and assigning each result to one ability score.

 Skills are divided into two categories: active skills and reactive skills.
 Active skills, such as Craft Item and Treat Wound, are employed when "actively" attempting a task, where reactive skills, such as Evade and Judge, are used to "react" to the actions of others through contests.
 All skills fall under one of the six ability scores: Strength, Agility, Vitality, Erudition, Intuition, and Presence.
 All skills are listed below, according to their ability score and whether they are active or reactive.

 ### Strength

 Strength represents athleticism and physical power. **Strength directly affects your movement speed and physical attack damage.**

 #### Force

 This active skill represents brawn or the ability to physically move objects.
 Force is used to break, lift, open, push, etc.

 #### Wrestle

 This active skill represents both grip and technique when grabbing, restraining, or wrestling.

 #### Resist Restraint

 This reactive skill represents the ability to remain unfettered by physical or magical means.
 Resist Restraint can be used to fight against being tied up with rope, to escape the bite of a giant creature, or to break free from a paralyzing spell.

 ### Agility

 Agility represents reflex and dexterity. **Agility directly affects your initiative and physical attack accuracy.**

 #### Sabotage

 This active skill represents the subtle methods and steady hand needed to bypass, destroy, or disarm a variety of devices.
 Sabotage is used to pick locks, disarm traps, or cause devices to malfunction.

 #### Sneak

 This active skill represents the artistry and cunning of remaining undetected.
 Sneak is used to disguise oneself, move silently, and steal without being caught.

 #### Evade

 This reactive skill represents the ability to dodge and parry incoming physical harm.
 Evade can be used to block a sword, dodge an arrow, or sidestep a trap.

 ### Vitality

 Vitality represents physical fortitude and health. **Vitality directly affects your hit points and stamina.**

 #### Resist Death

 This reactive skill represents the health and willpower required to hold on to life when death is near.
 Resist Death can be used to prevent bleeding out or to remain conscious while petrified.

 #### Resist Exhaustion

 This reactive skill represents endurance and determination required to push on through physically taxing circumstances.
 Resist Exhaustion can be used to ignore harsh weather, survive without food, or to resist life-draining magic.

 #### Resist Toxin

 This reactive skill represents constitution and the ability to ignore or resist poisonous substances.
 Resist Toxin can be used to overcome intoxication or to reduce or ignore harmful effects of poison.

 ### Erudition

 Erudition represents wisdom and intelligence. **Erudition directly affects your aptitudes and spell potency.**

 #### Craft Item

 This active skill represents the inventive understanding of the construction of items, magical or mundane.
 Craft Item can be used to build a device from scratch, salvage useful materials, or upgrade an existing item.

 #### Craft Spell

 This active skill represents the knowledge and comprehension of the arcane.
 Craft Spell can be used to identify a magical effect, alter an existing spell, or create a new spell.

 #### Heal

 This active skill represents the steady hand and medical knowledge required to properly treat an ailment.
 Heal can be used to stitch up a laceration, identify a disease, or to administer the correct antidote for a poison.

 #### Navigate

 This active skill represents the spatial awareness and memory used when traveling safely.
 Navigate can be used to draw or understand a map, pilot a ship, or find a safe shortcut through treacherous terrain.

 #### Research

 This active skill represents both streetwise and scholarly wit used when acquiring new information.
 Research can be used to identify the manufacturer of an item, learn where an ancient artifact is kept, or understand the cause of a supernatural phenomenon.

 #### Reason

 This reactive skill represents the mental acuity that allows one to understand logic and identify fallacies.
 Reason can be used to identify false information or remember critical information in a time of need.

 ### Intuition

 Intuition represents instinct and perception. **Intuition directly affects your magical accuracy.**

 #### Inspect

 This active skill represents the instinct of knowing what to look for and where.
 Inspect can be used to find a hidden compartment, notice and read a small inscription, or determine the authenticity of a precious stone.

 #### Judge

 This reactive skill represents social awareness and insight.
 Judge can be used to detect a lie or bluff, or to resist bribes and persuasion.

 #### Notice

 This reactive skill represents physical awareness.
 Notice can be used to spot a hidden trap, see through a disguise, or feel an evil aura radiating off of an enchanted item.

 #### Nullify

 This reactive skill represents arcane awareness and resistance.
 Nullify is used to resist the effects of a variety of spells and other abilities.

 ### Presence

 Presence represents charisma and determination. **Presence directly affects your mana.**

 #### Manipulate

 This active skill represents cunning and skullduggery.
 Manipulate is used to coerce, deceive, or intimidate.

 #### Perform

 This active skill represents charm and theatrics.
 Perform is used to entertain, orate, and seduce.

 #### Persuade

 This active skill represents the art of debate.
 Persuade is used to convince with valid evidence, reason, or appeal.

 #### Resist Fear

 This reactive skill represents courage and grit.
 Resist Fear can be used to resist coercion and intimidation, or to stay true in the face of certain death.

 #### Resist Possession

 This reactive skill represents the strength of individuality.
 Resist Possession can be used to resist magical domination.

 ## Adventuring